2016 Workshop

 The application of XRF to the study of core material groups in cultural heritage collections was emphasized throughout the workshop and illustrated with examples from ongoing projects at SRAL and the collections of the Bonnefantenmuseum.

-The analysis of painted surfaces, focusing on the common challenges faced by conservators of paintings, objects and works on paper when dealing with multilayer coatings on a variety of substrates were highlighted.
+Special attention was paid to the analysis of painted surfaces, focusing on the common challenges faced by conservators of paintings, objects, and works on paper when dealing with multilayer coatings on a variety of substrates.
 In addition, recent advances in XRF instrumentation and techniques applied to the study of cultural heritage, including scanning macro-XRF, were discussed.

 On the last day, the participants, who had worked in pairs from the beginning of the workshop, presented the results of their analysis through short presentations followed by a group discussion with all the instructors.